Dyelawn57/pccrank/README.md

 ## ⚠️ Warning
 - This tool applies **irreversible** changes.
 Reversal requires Safe Mode or recovery media.
 - **Test on a non-production machine first.**
-- In domain environments, this will override Group Policy — your IT department may not appreciate this on managed machines.
+- In domain environments, this will override Group Policy
 - Use at your own risk.
-No warranty provided.

 ## Building from Source
 Requires PowerShell 5+ and PS2EXE module.